qidydl/computercraft-things/README.md

 other events: all timer event handlers always get to run, and the return value doesn't have an effect.
 Currently, the events are `periodic_timer_1s`, `periodic_timer_5s`, and `periodic_timer_30s`.
 They're based on a single combined OS timer every 1 second with a tick count to divide it down for the longer periods.
-It also uses the `parallel` API to hopefully be a little more efficient if there are a number
+It also uses the `parallel` API to hopefully be a little more efficient if there are a number of timer handlers.
+A side effect of this is that no parameters are passed to a periodic timer event handler.

 ### ccEvent methods
 Method name | Description